Beef Rendang

 1 tsp salt

-Rempah (Malay term for spices pounded together)
+Rempah (Malay term for spices pounded together)4 slices galangal

 4 slices ginger